Guy

 October 2008 update

 I waited until it got down to 23F outside and took some temperature measurements along the inside of the frost wall.
 I keep the inside temperature at 65F downstairs.
 I found that the insulated section measured 59-62F, while the un-insulated section was 48-51F.
 So the difference is about 11F, not bad!
-Since my radiant floor plumbing mages its first pass around the exterior wall I expect to be saving a little propane this year.
+Since my radiant floor plumbing makes its first pass around the exterior wall I expect to be saving a little propane this year.

 back to top